 Туре Description Function Button Opens a new screen where you can set a parameter.
 Tap it once.
 Button with Value Displays the current value of a field or setting where the value can be changed.
 After the change, the new value is shown on the button.
-Tap it once.
-Icon Provides additional information, for example traffic summary or itinerary.
-Tap it once to open a screen with additional information or options.
+Tap it once. lcon Provides additional information, for example traffic summary or itinerary.
 List Shows multiple options.
 Grab the list anywhere and slide your finger up or down.
 Depending on the speed of sliding, the list scrolls fast or slow, only a bit or till the end.
 Alternatively, move between items in a list with the arrows and tap the value that you want to select.
 Switch Shows whether a feature is enabled when there are only two choices.
 Tap it to turn the switch on or off.
 Slider When a feature can be set to different values in a range, the program shows an indicator on a gauge that displays and sets the value.
 Drag the handle to move the slider to its new position.
 Tap the slider where you want the handle to appear.
 Virtual Keyboard Used to enter text and numbers.
 Each key is a touch screen button.